David A. DeCenzo, Ph.D.

 David A. DeCenzo is the president of Coastal Carolina University, a position he has held since May 7, 2007.
 His inauguration as the second president of the University centered on elements that aptly characterize his life and leadership – tradition, integrity, and excellence.

-Among its national accolades, the University has been recognized by Forbes as one of “America's Best Colleges” and “America's 100 Best College Buys” for four consecutive years, a “Military-Friendly School” by G.I.
-Jobs magazine for the past three years, and has been included on the 2012 Corporation for National and Community Service’s President’s Higher Education Community Service Roll for institution-wide commitment to service and volunteerism.
+Among its national accolades, the University has been recognized by Forbes as one of “America's Best Colleges” and “America's 100 Best College Buys” for five consecutive years, a “Military-Friendly School” by G.I.
+Jobs magazine for the past five years, and has been included on the 2012 Corporation for National and Community Service’s President’s Higher Education Community Service Roll for institution-wide commitment to service and volunteerism.

 DeCenzo began his tenure at Coastal Carolina University in 2002 when he became dean of the E. Craig Wall Sr. College of Business Administration, a position he held until 2006 when he was named provost of the University.
-He was instrumental in the establishment of the Master of Business Administration (MBA) in 2006.
+He was instrumental in the establishment of the MBA in 2006.

 Beginning in 1986, DeCenzo enjoyed a 16-year association with Towson University in Baltimore as a professor, scholar and administrator in various capacities, including director of partnership development and associate dean in the College of Business and Economics, and chairman and vice chairman of the Department of Management.
 Prior to Towson, he was an assistant professor at the University of Baltimore and a corporate trainer/employee development specialist with Blue Cross Blue Shield of Maryland.